Philosophy and Ethics

 Interdisciplinary Research Clusters at TUHH

-Our institute is also part of two interdisciplinary research clusters ("Forschungsschwerpunkte", or FSPs) at TUHH.
+Our institute is also part of three interdisciplinary research clusters ("Forschungsschwerpunkte", or FSPs) and one key initiative at TUHH.

 FSP Cyber-Physical Systems